hashicorp/terraform-provider-hcp/docs/resources/service_principal.md

 page_title: "Resource hcp_service_principal - terraform-provider-hcp"
 subcategory: "Cloud Platform"
 description: |-
-  The service principal resource manages a HCP Service Principal.
+  The service principal resource manages an HCP Service Principal.
-  The user or service account that is running Terraform when creating a hcp_service_principal resource must have roles/Admin on the parent resource; either the project or organization.
+  The user or service account that is running Terraform when creating an hcp_service_principal resource must have roles/Admin on the parent resource; either the project or organization.
 ---

 # hcp_service_principal (Resource)

-The service principal resource manages a HCP Service Principal.
+The service principal resource manages an HCP Service Principal.

-The user or service account that is running Terraform when creating a `hcp_service_principal` resource must have `roles/Admin` on the parent resource; either the project or organization.
+The user or service account that is running Terraform when creating an `hcp_service_principal` resource must have `roles/Admin` on the parent resource; either the project or organization.

 ## Example Usage: Create in provider configured project